DamjanT1988/DamjanT1988/README.md

 Hello!
 I'm **Damjan**.
 Pleasent to meet you!
 I'm a fullstack & systems developer with a background in **software engineering, business economics, and service design (UX)**.
 I build and maintain scalable, human-centered applications and websites where clean architecture, user experience, strong logic, and thoughtful design meet.

 I also bring multi-year experience as a **business entrepreneur** and a **company owner**, having built and maintained ERP systems, web platforms, intranet applications, and e-commerce solutions from the ground up.
 This gives me a unique perspective where **technology, business needs, and user  experience intersect to create real, measurable value**.
-Overall, I have created more than 20 websites and various forms of applications since 2014, in professional settings, multi-disciplinary teams and as hobby projects to sharpen my skills.
+Overall, I have created more than 20 websites and various forms of applications since 2014, in professional settings, multi-disciplinary teams and hobby projects to sharpen my skills.

 ---